 #17 Black Rebel Motorcycle Club – Haunt

 I love BRMC and most of their stuff is pure gold.
-Out of their new album, the track called “Haunt” is equally depressing and melancholic as it is climactic.
-It totally belongs to the forlorn world of Nic Pizzolatto’s works.
+Out of their new album, the track called “Haunt” is equally depressing and melancholic as it is climatic.
+It totally belongs to the forlorn world of Nic Pizzolatto’s works, given that Black Rebel Motorcycle Club has already been featured in Season 1.

 #16 Songs: Ohio – The Black Crow